Level/level/UPGRADING.md

 This document describes breaking changes and how to upgrade.
 For a complete list of changes including minor and patch releases, please refer to the [changelog](CHANGELOG.md).

+## 9.0.0

+This release upgrades to `abstract-level` 2.0.0 which adds [hooks](https://github.com/Level/abstract-level#hooks) and drops callbacks and not-found errors.
+Please refer to the [upgrade guide of `abstract-level`](https://github.com/Level/abstract-level/blob/v2.0.0/UPGRADING.md) for details.
+The only thing to add is that this release ends support of Node.js < 18 and Electron < 30.

 ## 8.0.0

 **This release replaces `leveldown` and `level-js` with [`classic-level`](https://github.com/Level/classic-level) and [`browser-level`](https://github.com/Level/browser-level).
 These modules implement the [`abstract-level`](https://github.com/Level/abstract-level) interface instead of [`abstract-leveldown`](https://github.com/Level/abstract-leveldown).
 This gives them the same API as `level@7` without having to be wrapped with [`levelup`](https://github.com/Level/levelup) or [`encoding-down`](https://github.com/Level/encoding-down).
 In addition, you can now choose to use Uint8Array instead of Buffer.
 Sublevels are built-in.**